orange-cloudfoundry/db-dumper-service/README.md

 You may use the cli plugin associated to this broker:

-1. Download the latest release of the [db-dumper-cli-plugin](https://github.com/Orange-OpenSource/db-dumper-cli-plugin) here: https://github.com/Orange-OpenSource/db-dumper-cli-plugin/releases (e.g. ``curl -O -L https://github.com/Orange-OpenSource/db-dumper-cli-plugin/releases/download/v1.1.2/db-dumper_linux_amd64``
+1. Download the latest release of the [db-dumper-cli-plugin](https://github.com/Orange-OpenSource/db-dumper-cli-plugin) here: https://github.com/Orange-OpenSource/db-dumper-cli-plugin/releases (e.g.: `curl -O --output --output db-dumper-plugin -L https://github.com/orange-cloudfoundry/db-dumper-cli-plugin/releases/download/v1.1.2/db-dumper_linux_amd64`
-2. ``chmod +x db-dumper_linux_amd64``
+2. `chmod +x db-dumper-plugin`
-3. Install it to your cli with this command: `cf install-plugin "path/of/db-dumper-cli-plugin" -f`
+3. Install it to your cli with this command: `cf install-plugin "path/of/db-dumper-plugin" -f`

 **Note**: You can use this service without cli plugin, it was made only to have a more convenient way to use it than using broker arbitrary parameters.